karlstolley/drc-accessible-images/README.md

 The WAI-ARIA spec notes that the “`aria-labelledby` attribute is similar to `aria-describedby` in that both reference other elements to calculate a text alternative, but a label should be concise, where a description is intended to provide more verbose information.”

-To make that information discoverable to all users, I’ve added a simple *Full description* link that points elsewhere on the page, using the `#`-style fragment identifier, which will scroll the browser to the content in question:
+To make that information discoverable to all users, I’ve added a simple *Full description* link that points elsewhere on the page, using [the `#`-style fragment identifier](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes#attr-id), which will scroll or otherwise point the browser to the unique ID of the content in question:

     <figure class="photo" aria-labelledby="flower-caption" aria-describedby="content">
       <img src="flowers.jpg" alt="Photo of flowers." />